 If you only have a small tarp available you can carefully slide the tarp under your roof tiles to secure it.
 It’s always better to tie down tarps to an anchor point around your house like a patio beam, carport support, etc.

 If you have access to a large tarp you can carefully get onto your roof and unroll your tarp.

 There’s really no hard and fast rules when it comes to tying down or tarping your roof in an emergency.
 Anything that can keep the water out and stop it from damaging your home is going to be beneficial and how you do that will depend on what you have available or what you can purchase in an emergency.

-The ONLY way to ensure your roof is tarped properly is to get a professional roof repair company like us to come out, evaluate your roof and tarp it up for you.
+The ONLY way to ensure your roof is tarped properly is to get a professional Brisbane roof repair company to evaluate your roof and tarp it up for you.
 Not only do we have the skills and expertise to ensure this is done properly, we have the right tarps and tools for the job.